kecnry/distl/docs/api/Uniform_Around.md

 Create a [Uniform](Uniform.md) distribution which will always be centered to the face-value of the parameter.
-All methods of the underlying [Uniform](Uniform.md) distribution are available, but must either have [Uniform_Around.value](Uniform_Around.value.md) set or passed as a keyword-argument.
+Some methods of the underlying [Uniform](Uniform.md) distribution are available, but must either have [Uniform_Around.value](Uniform_Around.value.md) set or passed as a keyword-argument.
 Calling the object with a value will also return the underlying "frozen" [Uniform](Uniform.md) distribution (see [Uniform_Around.to_uniform](Uniform_Around.to_uniform.md)).